 In case of tooth infections or abscess, the dentist prescribes Antibiotics to decrease the concentration of the bacteria in the site of infection.
 There are two types of Antibiotics which are given in case of infections – Bacteriostatic (controls the growth of bacteria) and Bactericidal (kills the bacteria).
+It is important to first diagnose the cause of the Abscess or Tooth infection which can be due to Decay or Gingival infection.

 How much time does an Antibiotic take to decrease tooth abscess or infection?